 1. How badly do you want it?
 Dabbling Interested Intrigued but Uncertain Passionate Totally Committed

 The answer has to be further down the list for both questions.
 Attitudes: Leave everything behind except for love for work, will to complete and passion to serve the muse.
 Now everything should be going well.
 After all, we have understood the 7 principles of Resistance and answered its two questions.
 WRONG.
 Now the inevitable Big Crash happens taking your emotions in a downward spiral making the urge to quit seem like a viable option.
 Will you QUIT?
 The wimp in you wants to quit but the professional in you wants to carry on.

 Why should you carry on?
-Because its all GOOD.
+Because it’s all GOOD.
 Crashes force us to grow and panic is a sign we are growing even though it may seem like we are back to square one.
-This is the point we must reconnect with our allies like stupidity, stubbornness and blind faith.
-Be too dumb to quit and to stubborn to back off.
+This is the point we must reconnect with our allies like stupidity, stubbornness, and blind faith.
+Be too dumb to quit and too stubborn to back off.
 Always remember: 1.
 Problem is NOT Personal 2.
 Work the problem No one is immune to Resistance and be prepared to REWRITE.
 The only way to escape the belly of the beast is by rewriting and solving the problem.